thomas-shares/mqtt-kat/README.md

 ## Will it ever be a proper MQTT broker supporting QOS > 0?

-It actually does not... but memory only, there is no storing to disk.
+It actually does now... but memory only, there is no storing to disk.
 So a broker crash would loose most inflight message (I guess some would be recovered if a client retries)

 ## Will it ever support MQTT version 5?